cityofaustin/Residential-Permitting/_projects/shed.md

 Good Example | Bad Example

+#### 3. Floor Plan

-Floor Plan - Your floor plan of your proposed shed must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.
+Your floor plan of your proposed shed must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.

 See Examples

 Good Example | Bad Example

+#### 4. Elevation Plan

-Elevation Plan - Your elevation plan of your proposed shed must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.
+Your elevation plan of your proposed shed must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.

 See Examples

 Good Example | Bad Example

-Other commonly required documents:
+#### Other commonly required documents

-Owner’s Authorization Form [Downloadable PDF] - If one of your specialists, such as an engineer or an architect, is submitting your application, they will need your authorization to do so, and this form will be required.
+* **Owner’s Authorization Form****:** If one of your specialists, such as an engineer or an architect, is submitting your application, they will need your authorization to do so, and this form will be required.

-Foundation Plan - If your shed will be over 200 square feet, a foundation plan must be drawn by a structural engineer.
+* **Foundation Plan:** If your shed will be over 200 square feet, a foundation plan must be drawn by a structural engineer.

-Wind Bracing and Framing Plan - If your shed will be over 500 square feet, you will need a wind bracing and framing plan drawn to IBC standards [Downloadable PDF] either by you or a structural engineer.
+* **Wind Bracing and Framing Plan:**&nbsp;If your shed will be over 500 square feet, you will need a wind bracing and framing plan drawn to IBC standards [Downloadable PDF] either by you or a structural engineer.
 Note that if you choose to draw this plan yourself, you will need to have a structural engineer complete a Structural Verification Report for you.

-How do I submit my application?
-[Internal Link: Contact Page]
+### How do I submit my application?

-Intake occurs at Residential Plan Review at the One Texas Center &nbsp;[INTERNAL LINK: contact page].
-You may sign up for intake in person at the QLess Kiosk at the Residential Plan Review Division
+Intake occurs at [Residential Plan Review](/contact/) at the One Texas Center.
+You may:

+* Sign up for intake in person at the QLess Kiosk at the Residential Plan Review Division
-OR

-You may save time by joining the line remotely on the QLess website [EXTERNAL LINK: https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812].
+* Or you may save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).
 After filling out your name and number on the website, you will need to select Residential.
 Then select submissions.
 You will be sent a text with your estimated service time, and you can follow the text prompts to receive status updates, leave the line, or get help.

-<br>&nbsp;

-What happens at intake?
+#### What happens at intake?

 You will meet with a staff member who will do a completeness check using this completeness checklist [Downloadable PDF: TBD].

 Remember to leave ample time for this process.
 Residential Plan Review can get very busy and wait times can reach an hour or more.
-We recommend signing up online or arriving as close to opening time as possible to sign up in person.
+We recommend [signing up online](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812) or arriving as close to opening time as possible to sign up in person.

-<br>Once you apply, you will be in the Review Process [Internal link to Review: Deck section], and the reviewers will have 21 days from the day your application goes into the system to send you required changes in the form of comments.
+Once you apply, you will be in the Review process [Internal link to Review: Shed section], and the reviewers will have 21 days from the day your application goes into the system to send you required changes in the form of comments.

 ## Review